PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

 - Review of existing governance mechanisms in the Polkadot ecosystem
 - Consultation with Polkadot Ambassador Fellowship members on governance needs
 - Evaluation of identity verification requirements
-- Familiarity with the Ambassador Fellowship's documented processes and governance documentation
+- Familiarity with the Polkadot Ambassador Fellowship's documented processes and governance documentation

 Initial planning work has been completed, including conceptual architecture design and research into standard substrate patterns for evidence handling.
-This preparatory work provides a foundation for the proposed timeline while ensuring high-quality deliverables.
+This preparatory work provides a solid foundation for the proposed timeline while ensuring high-quality deliverables.

 ## Development Roadmap